 At its best, a ghost shrimp will grow about two inches long.
 And fish fry is tentatively about ¼ inch long.
 Thus, if you have a fully matured ghost shrimp and newborn fry in the tank, there’s a good chance that the fry will be killed and eaten.

 Now, if you don’t want to cull the fry population by yourself, you can count on ghost shrimps.
-But if you’re looking to raise the fry, mature shrimps and juvenile fry in the same tank only spells trouble.
+But if you’re looking to raise the fry, mature shrimps and juvenile fry in the same tank only spell trouble.

 Fries Are at Tank’s Bottom